By Yiota Demetriou

 YD: If I am not mistaken you have also recently produced something for Beyonce, right?

-YD: How does it all work, what’s the process like, I guess you are well-known in the industry and they just chaz 4contact you, or are there other ways of getting your work heard?
+YD: How does it all work, what’s the process like, I guess you are well-known in the industry and they just contact you, or are there other ways of getting your work heard?
 Do you have any advice for emerging producers?

 YD: Would you go back to Cyprus?